CBonnell/draft-lamps-rfc8398-bis/draft-bonnell-lamps-rfc8398bis.md

 Name extension that allows a certificate subject to be associated with an internationalized email address.

-This document updates RFC 5280.
+This document updates RFC 5280 and obsoletes RFC 8398.

 --- middle